plausible/website/_posts/2020-08-03-how-will-chromes-new-referrer-policy-affect-your-site-analytics.md

 So this mechanism can be very useful for many things including for website owners to understand which other websites talk about them and link to their content and where their website traffic is originating from.

-## So what does the new referrer policy default in Chrome do?
+## What does Chrome's new referrer policy default do?

 From Google's [announcement](https://developers.google.com/web/updates/2020/07/referrer-policy-new-chrome-default): "strict-origin-when-cross-origin offers more privacy.
 With this policy, only the origin is sent in the Referer header of cross-origin requests.
 This prevents leaks of private data that may be accessible from other parts of the full URL such as the path and query string."